How to stop a loop in Python

 Loop stopped: Reached 5

-• When the condition i == 5 is met, the code triggers a StopIteration exception with the raise keyword.
+• When the condition if i == 5 is met, it triggers raise StopIteration, which immediately stops the loop.

 Using itertools for conditional loop termination